 In the afternoon we make our way to the top of San Cristobal Island from where we jump on our mountain bikes for a scenic ride through El Progresso to a beach known as La Loberia - here we are able to watch sea lions sunbathe and play.
 You also have the opportunity to go for a swim yourself!.
 We continue on our bikes back to town for a 'welcome to Galapagos' dinner, which will includes some of the island's fresh fish and produces.

-Our second day in Isla San Cristobal begins with a short boat ride to Leon Dormido (approx 45 mins), observing along the way the abundant marine life that Galapagos is renowned for.
+Our second day in Isla San Cristobal begins with a short boat ride to Leon Dormido (approx 45 mins) or Isla Lobos, observing along the way the abundant marine life that Galapagos is renowned for.

 In the afternoon, we pay a visit to the Interpretation Centre and learn the mysterious history of Galapagos, The Enchanted Islands.
 Later we head to Mann Beach for a swim where we can observe playful sea lions, and frigates gliding on the thermals.

 Accommodation: Hotel (2 nts)

 Early in the morning we take off to Floreana Island by boat (approx 2.5 hrs), We have a pre-lunch snorkel before going ashore to a black sand beach at the home of the Witmer’s, one of the islands first settlers.
 With a population of less than 150 people, Puerto Velasco Ibarra is a sleepy little town but not without its secrecies.
 You can read up on how life came to be on Floreana and how some lives mysteriously ended.
 We wave goodbye to Floreana as we continue on to Isabela Island, the largest island in the archipelago.